michelleDeko/bbb-streaming/README.md

 # BBB Live Streaming

-Livestream your BigBlueButton classes to Youtube or Facebook.
+Use this app to live stream your BigBlueButton classes to Youtube or Facebook.

-## Getting Started
+When you want hundreds, or even thousands of users, to join your BigBlueButton classes, you may not be able to use regular BigBlueButton setup, as that is limited to around 100 users per session.
+Then live streaming to your users is a powerful solution.

 ### How it works?